mjphillips/mjphillips.github.io/writing/index.md

 "[The Complex History of Gay Panic and the 2001 Thriller *The Deep End*](https://crimereads.com/the-deep-end/)." *CrimeReads*.
 April 16, 2021.

-> The 1947 novel is about protecting a teenage daughter's sexual 'virtue.'
+> The 1947 novel is about protecting a teenage daughter's sexual "virtue."
 The 2001 film changes that character to a gay son, and plays with how his sexuality leads to a domestic panic.

 "[Review of Julia Kerninon's *My Devotion*](https://www.full-stop.net/2021/02/22/reviews/matthew-john-phillips/my-devotion-julia-kerninon/)." *Full Stop*.
 February 22, 2021.